 NORD gratefully acknowledges John M. Graham, Jr., MD, ScD, Consulting Pediatrician, Cedars-Sinai Medical Center and Harbor-UCLA Medical Center, Professor Emeritus, Department of Pediatrics, David Geffen School of Medicine at UCLA, for assistance in the preparation of this report.

-Warburg Micro syndrome is a rare autosomal recessive genetic disorder.
+Warburg Micro syndrome (WARBM) is a rare autosomal recessive genetic disorder.
 It is primarily characterized by problems with the eyes and with the growth and development of the brain, resulting in neurodevelopmental delay.
 Affected children have severe intellectual disability, and they experience delays in reaching, or fail to reach, normal developmental milestones.
 They may also have microcephaly, a condition that indicates that the head circumference is significantly smaller than would be expected based upon an infant’s age and gender.
-Some children exhibit underdevelopment and reduced activity of the testes or ovaries (hypothalamic hypogonadism).
-Changes in one of at least four different genes, RAB18, RAB3GAP1, RAB3GAP2, or TCB1D20, causes this disorder, and Warburg Micro syndrome is inherited in an autosomal recessive manner.
-In 1993 Warburg used the term MICRO syndrome to describe an autosomal recessive syndrome comprising Microcephaly, Microcornea, congenital Cataract, mental Retardation, Optic atrophy, and hypogenitalism.
+Most children exhibit underdevelopment and reduced activity of the testes or ovaries (hypothalamic hypogonadism), and in some children with WARBM1 there is a peripheral neuropathy leading to lower limb spasticity and/or cardiomyopathy.
+Changes in one of at least four different genes, RAB3GAP1 (WARBM1 on 2q21.3), RAB3GAP2 (WARBM2 on 1q41), RAB18 (WARBM3 on 10p12), or TCB1D20 (WARBM4 on 20p13), causes this disorder, and Warburg Micro syndrome is inherited in an autosomal recessive manner.
+The 4 different types are clinically indistinguishable from each other, so molecular testing is required to distinguish between them.
+In 1993 Warburg used the term MICRO syndrome to describe an autosomal recessive syndrome comprising microcephaly, microcornea, congenital cataract, mental retardation, Optic atrophy, and hypogenitalism.
 This disorder is part of a spectrum of disease that includes Martsolf syndrome at the mild end, and changes in RAB3GAP2 have been linked to Martsolf syndrome.

 Affected children may also have atonic pupils.
 Atonic pupils are abnormally large, irregularly-shaped pupils that react poorly to light.
 Normally, the pupil gets smaller (constricts) in the presence of light or when focusing on nearby objects.
 The pupil normally opens wider (dilates) in dim light or darkness, when focusing on far away objects, or when a person is excited.